Sample Efficient Learning of Factored Embeddings of Tensor Fields: Abstract

 \section{Abstract}

-Data tensors of orders 3 and greater are routinely being generated.
+Data tensors of orders 2 and greater are now routinely being generated.
 These data collections are increasingly huge and growing.
-They are either tensor fields (e.g., images, videos, geographic data) in which each location of data contains important information or permutation invariant general tensors (e.g., unsupervised latent space learning, graph network analysis, recommendation systems, etc.).
+Many scientific and medical data tensors are tensor fields (e.g., images, videos, geographic data) in which the spatial neighborhood contains important information.
 Directly accessing such large data tensor collections for information has become increasingly prohibitive.
-We learn approximate full-rank and compact tensor sketches with decompositive representations providing compact space, time and spectral embeddings of both tensor fields (P-SCT) and general tensors (P-SCT-Permute).
-All subsequent information querying with high accuracy is performed on the generative sketches.
-We produce optimal rank-$\bm{r}$ Tucker decompositions of arbitrary order data tensors by building tensor sketches from a sample-efficient sub-sampling of tensor slices.
+We learn approximate full-rank and compact tensor sketches with decompositive representations providing compact space, time and spectral embeddings of tensor fields.
+All information querying and post-processing on the original tensor field can now be achieved more efficiently and with customizable accuracy as they are performed on these compact factored sketches in latent generative space.
+We produce optimal rank-$\bm{r}$ sketchy Tucker decomposition of arbitrary order data tensors by building compact factor matrices from a sample-efficient sub-sampling of tensor slices.
 Our sample efficient policy is learned via an adaptable stochastic Thompson sampling using Dirichlet distributions with conjugate priors.

-\section{Introduction}
+\section{INTRODUCTION}

-Data tensors of orders 3 and greater are routinely being generated.
+Data tensors of orders 2 and greater are routinely being generated.
 These data collections are increasingly huge and growing.
-For instance, a North American Regional Reanalysis (NARR) has been collecting 70 climate variables every 3 hours from 1979 to the present, and it is currently at a total size of 29.4 Terabytes \cite{mesinger2006north}.
-These geographical data tensors are tensor fields in which each location of data contains important information.
-Images and videos are also tensor fields.
-On the other hand, there are permutation invariant general tensors with applications in unsupervised latent space learning, community graphs and network analysis, anomaly detection, and recommendation systems.
+For instance, a North American Regional Reanalysis (NARR) has been collecting 70 climate variables every 3 hours from 1979 to the present, and it is currently at a total size of 29.4 Terabytes \citep{mesinger2006north}.
+These data tensors are tensor fields in which each location of data contains important information.
 Directly accessing such large data tensor collections for information has become increasingly prohibitive.
-Approximate low-rank and compact tensor decompositions of tensor sketches provide a space and time efficient alternative as all information querying with high accuracy is performed on the sketches.
+Approximate low rank and low memory representation (compact) generation of tensor sketches provide a space and time efficient alternative as all information querying and post-processing with high accuracy is performed on the sketches.